(Photo © Gigi Cohen)

 GEOSCI 100: General Geology (3 credit hours)

 An introduction to how the Earth works, from the inner core to the climate system.
 Topics to be covered include: the Earth's heat engine, volcanoes, mountain formation, earthquakes, plate tectonics, and climate change.
-Last offered Spring 2011.
-Next offered Spring 2012.
+Next offered Spring 2022.

 GEOSCI 732: Geochemistry of Sediments (3 credit hours)